alloyX/alloyx.github.io/_drafts/introducing-alloyx.md

 #### It Is Difficult

 It is way too difficult.
 I should know.
 I'm a millennial, and I've tried.
-It's easier to purchase obscure cryptocurrencies like dogecoin, than it is to invest in gold.
+It's easier to purchase obscure cryptocurrencies like Dogecoin, than it is to invest in gold.

 * It's slow
 * It's expensive